 (aren’t you proud of me for saving the plant tags?!)

 Anyway, I’m rather smitten with how this nature-inspired branch ladder plant stand turned out!
-It takes up virtually no room, it’s easy to maintain because everything is in one spot, and you can even move the planters around if desired!
+It takes up virtually no room, it’s easy to maintain because everything is in one spot, and you can even move the plant pots around if desired!
+It’s the perfect handmade accessory to chime in with my flowers!
+And they’re going to look even cuter once they grow in more!

-This post was also originally part of a giveaway which is now over.
-Congrats #38 Carol B!
+(This post was also originally part of a giveaway which is now over.
+Congrats #38 Carol B!)

 Make garden-themed IKEA crates